Michael-Duffy-123/Patient-Appointment-Managment-Database/README.md

 ### **About The Project**
 This is a database created for a fictional medical practice used to manage patient appointment information.
 This was created as part of a college database project where information was given describing a paper based system currently used by the medical practice.
-The purpose of the project was to design a databae to replace their paper system and to migrate their data to the new system.
+The purpose of the project was to design a database to replace their paper system and to migrate their data to the new system.
 The database was designed using relational database principles.
 For this project I used XAMPP and phpMyAdmin to locally-host the database while building it.

 ### **Database Features**
 - Stores information on Patients, Appointments, Consultants, Staff, Procedure Pricing, Bills, Payments